 Contributions received and unconditional promises to give are measured at their fair value and are reported as an increase in net assets.
 The Organization reports gifts of cash and other assets as restricted support if they are received with donor stipulations that limit the use of the donated assets, or if they are designated as support of future periods.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the Statements of Activities and Changes in Net Assets as net assets released from restrictions.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Statements of Activities and Changes in Net Assets as net assets released from restrictions.

-The Organization reports gifts of goods and equipment as unrestricted support unless explicit donor stipulations specify how the donated assets must be used.
+The Organization reports gifts of goods and equipment as without donor restriction support unless explicit donor stipulations specify how the donated assets must be used.
 Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used "to acquire long-lived assets" are reported as restricted support.
-Absent explicit donor stipulations about how long those long-lived assets must be maintained, the Organization reports expirations of donor restrictions over the estimated useful life of the donated or acquired long-lived assets.
+Absent explicit donor stipulations about how long those long-lived assets must be maintained, the Organization reports expirations of donor restrictions when the assets are placed in service.